cvaldezcomputerer/mercari-extension/README.md

 A browser extension that warns you about items on Japanese Mercari that require payment on delivery or are handled by sellers.

-## Features

-- 🚨 Detects pay-on-delivery items (着払い / 代引き)
-- 📦 Detects seller-handled shipping items
-- 💬 Shows a prominent warning box on the right side of the page
-- ✖️ Easy-to-close warning with an X button
-- 📱 Responsive design for all screen sizes

-## Installation

 ### Chrome/Edge
 1. Clone or download this extension